-It is equally simple to re-use the Core code to download and display the Speakers data.
+It is equally simple to reuse the Core code to download and display the Speakers data.
 In the SpeakersActivity class, uncomment the two lines that cause the XML to be downloaded and parsed, using the Core code that is shared with iOS.

 protected override void OnCreate(Bundle bundle)